igem-fau/website/content/awards/model.md

 He, K., et al., "Deep residual learning for image recognition.", _In Proceedings of the IEEE conference on computer vision and pattern recognition_, 2016, 770-778

-Huston, J. S., et al., “Protein engineering of antibody binding sites: recovery of specific activity in an anti-digoxin single-chain Fv analogue produced in Escherichia coli.”, _Proceedings of the National Academy of Sciences_, 2018:85, 5879-5883
+Huston, J. S., et al., "Protein engineering of antibody binding sites: recovery of specific activity in an anti-digoxin single-chain Fv analogue produced in Escherichia coli.", _Proceedings of the National Academy of Sciences_, 2018:85, 5879-5883

 Ivanciuc, O., et al., "Detecting potential IgE-reactive sites on food proteins using a sequence and structure database, SDAP-food.", _Journal of agricultural and food chemistry_, 2003:51(16), 4830-4837